-CTA Sch 7, para 10(3) 5.29 "Customer due diligence measures" is defined in CTA Sch 7 as measures (a) to establish the identity of the designated person (see paragraph 5.18), (b) to obtain information about- (i) the designated person and their business, and (ii) the source of their funds, and (c) to assess the risk of the designated person being involved in relevant activities.
+CTA Sch 7, para 10(3) "Customer due diligence measures" is defined in CTA Sch 7 as measures 5.29 (a) to establish the identity of the designated person (see paragraph 5.18), (b) to obtain information about- (i) the designated person and their business, and (ii) the source of their funds, and (c) to assess the risk of the designated person being involved in relevant activities.
 5.30 In practical terms, if such requirements are imposed under a direction from HM Treasury, a firm would not be expected to apply different CDD measures from those carried out in accordance with the guidance given in Part I, section 5.3, unless specifically directed to.
 Ongoing monitoring CTA Sch 7, para 11(1), 5.31 A direction may require a firm to undertake enhanced ongoing monitoring of any business relationship with a designated person.
 The direction may (a) impose a general obligation to undertake enhanced ongoing monitoring; and/or (b) require a firm to undertake specific measures identified or described in the direction.
 Regulation 8 5.32 The general obligation to carry out ongoing monitoring is already set out Regulation 14 (1), (4)(c) in the ML Regulations (although expressed in slightly different language from CTA Sch 7).
 Enhanced ongoing monitoring is required generally in relation to higher risk situations, and specifically where the customer is a PEP.
 Guidance on carrying out ongoing monitoring is set out in Part I, section 5.7.
 5.33 As mentioned in paragraph 5.11, insurance companies (as defined there) may not be made subject to a direction under this paragraph of Schedule 7.
-CTA Sch 7, para 11(3) 5.34 "Ongoing monitoring" of a business relationship is defined in CTA Sch 7 as (a) keeping up to date information and documents obtained for the purposes of customer due diligence measures, and (b) scrutinising transactions undertaken during the course of the relationship (and, where appropriate, the source of funds for those transactions) to ascertain whether the transactions are consistent with the firm's knowledge of the designated person and their business.
+CTA Sch 7, para 11(3) 5.34 "Ongoing monitoring" of a business relationship is defined in CTA Sch 7 as (a) keeping up to date information and documents obtained for the purposes of customer due diligence measures, and firm's knowledge of the designated person and their business.